top of page

 1. You Are the School Counselor

 In a homeschool setting, the parent or guardian typically acts as both the teacher and the school counselor.
 That means you will fill out the School Report and the Counselor Recommendation section.
 Don’t stress—it’s simply your opportunity to explain your homeschool philosophy, curriculum choices, grading scale, and your student’s academic growth.
+Be honest and descriptive in your counselor letter.
+Highlight your student’s strengths, challenges they’ve overcome, and how they’ve grown throughout high school.

 2. Create a Clear, Professional Transcript